abhilashmnair/sgotify/README.md

 sGOtify is a Go package that provides an easy-to-use wrapper for working with the Spotify API.
 This repository follows the [Spotify Web API Documentation](https://developer.spotify.com/documentation/web-api)

-This project is still under `development`
+`NOTE: This project is still under development`

 ## Installation
 To install the library